mjserve/aimerServer/README.md

 Project is using mLab currently.
 Username and password must be entered in App.js file in mongoose.connect() method.

 -Enter in the form of 'mongodb://username:password@ds221234.mlab.com:81423/aimer'

+TO USE:
+-download aimerReact and enter "npm start" on command line in directory -enter "npm start" in aimerServer directory
+-visit "localhost:3000" using Chrome preferably